This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Section 11 - Managing Transition

-(280) New programs for introduction in the following year should be approved by the Program and Course Approval Committee (PCAC) by its May meeting of the preceding year.
-Major program revisions must be approved by the August meeting of the Program and Course Approval Committee for implementation in the following year.
+(283) New programs for introduction in the following year should be approved by the PCAC by its May meeting of the preceding year.
+Major program revisions must be approved by the May meeting of the PCAC for implementation in the following year.
 There are a number of timelines and deadlines associated with these meetings.
-Contact the relevant Teaching and Learning Officer in each Faculty or the Secretary, Program and Course Approval Committee.
+Contact the relevant Teaching and Learning Officer in each Faculty or the Secretary, PCAC.

-(284) It may not be possible for all students to transfer from the old program to the new program.
-This will depend on the extent of the program revisions and where the students are up to in their current studies with consideration for the different cohorts, including part-time students and students on leave of absence.
+(288) It may not be possible for all students to transfer from the old program to the new program.
+This will depend on the extent of the program revisions and where the students are up to in their current studies, with consideration for the different cohorts, including part-time students and students on leave of absence.
 Analysis of the current cohort of students will be required.

 New Program (new program code)

-(292) A New Program Information Sheet will need to be completed for NUSTAR, including associated Australian Higher Education Graduation Statement (AHEGS) information.
+(296) A New Program Information Sheet will need to be completed for NUSTAR, including associated Australian Higher Education Graduation Statement (AHEGS) information.
 If the new program is to be offered to International Students, a CRICOS Code must be applied for.
-This can only be done once the new program has been approved by Council.
+This can only be done once the new program has been approved by the PCAC and where a new award is required, this has been established by Academic Senate.

 Revised Program (existing program code)